Website and/or Calendar Links

 The lab is equipped with 12 MakerBot Replicator 2 desktop 3D printers, 3D design software, and 3D scanning devices.
 In addition to providing access to these tools, they also conduct training on a variety of aspects of 3D printing, including 3D design, scanning, and manufacturing.
 Their students range from undergraduates to business executives.
 In addition, they provide custom 3D design and prototyping services.

-The Illinois MakerLab is located in Room 3030 of the Business Instructional Facility at the College of Business, University of Illinois at Urbana-Champaign.
-They are open approximately 30 hours per week (please see Lab hours for their current schedule).
+The Illinois MakerLab is open approximately 30 hours per week (please see Lab hours for their current schedule).
 They enjoy hosting visitors, so if you find yourself on our campus, please stop by!

 - College of Business